 Overview

-Banerjee has authored and edited a number of books and special issues of flagship journals in the fields of Comparative Literature, Science Fiction Studies, Slavic and Eurasian Studies, and Border and Migration Studies.
-Her first book, We Modern People: Science Fiction and the Making of Russian Modernity (Wesleyan University Press, 2013), won the Science Fiction and Technoculture Studies book prize from the University of California, and was praised in Science magazine, The Times Literary Supplement, The Los Angeles Review of Books, The Times Higher Education, Comparative Literature Studies, Science Fiction Studies, Slavic Review, and Isis among many academic and public venues in North America, Europe, and Asia.
-She is an editor of three other books: South of the Future: Marketing Care and Speculating Life in South Asia and the Americas (2020); Science Fiction Circuits of the South and East (2018); and Russian Science Fiction Literature and Cinema: A Critical Reader (2018).
-She has edited special issues on "Socialist Anti-Racisms: Connected Histories and Contested Legacies" in Comparative Literature Journal (2023); "Border Environments" (2021) in Latin American Literary Review; "Thinking through the Pandemic" (2020) in Science Fiction Studies; "Working Towards Equity" in the Slavic and East European Journal (2020); "Geopoetics" (2016) in Slavic Review; and "World Revolution" (2017) in Slavic and East European Journal.
+In addition to peer-reviewed articles and book chapters in a wide range of disciplines, Banerjee's academic publications include several books and guest-edited special issues of flagship journals in Comparative Literature, Slavic and Eurasian Studies, Science Fiction Studies, and Border and Migration Studies.
+Her first book, We Modern People: Science Fiction and the Making of Russian Modernity (Wesleyan University Press, 2013), won the Science Fiction and Technoculture Studies Book Prize.
+She has edited and co-edited five other books: Reactionary Worldbuilding: From Speculative Imagination to Political Practice (forthcoming from MIT Press in 2026); Border Environments (forthcoming from Cornell in 2026); South of the Future: Marketing Care and Speculating Life in South Asia and the Americas (SUNY 2020); Science Fiction Circuits of the South and East (Oxford Peter Lang 2018); and Russian Science Fiction Literature and Cinema: A Critical Reader (ASP 2018).
+She has co-edited the following journal special issues: "Socialist Anti-Racisms: Connected Histories and Contested Legacies" (2023) in Comparative Literature Journal; "Border Environments" (2021) in Latin American Literary Review; "Thinking through the Pandemic" (2020) in Science Fiction Studies; "Working Towards Equity" (2020) in the Slavic and East European Journal; "Geopoetics" (2016) in Slavic Review; and "World Revolution" (2017) in Slavic and East European Journal.
+She is a founding co-editor of the book series Studies in Global Science Fiction at Palgrave Macmillan, and a former co-editor of the journal Science Fiction Film and Television at Liverpool University Press.

 Research Focus